 Arguments against monarchy fall after fair inspection.
 We do not want to be imposed upon, but “political correctness” is accepted, with only pockets of resistance.
 Monarchy and the Church are “bad” because of their past censorship, but we have our own inquisition, our own index, and our own forbidden sacrileges.
 Monarchy brings freedom.
 It is only by settled law and clear boundaries that we get space which we own and which cannot be stolen.
 What is arbitrarily given by one vote can be arbitrarily taken by another.
 Not only that, but democracy turns us into, as Solange Hertz said, “guilt-ridden ‘constituent[s]’ who must be constantly reminded that ‘eternal vigilance is the price of liberty'”.
 We need not concern ourselves with every single position on every single issue.

-A monarch has “the power of unquestioned decision in debate; but he govern[s] the realm with the frame of ancient law, of which he [is] administrator (and interpreter) but not the maker” and he consults with experts before making important decisions.
+A monarch is an arbiter bound by tradition, and he consults with experts before making important decisions.
 He is accountable (as well as cost-effective!) and shouldn’t even dream of being absolute in every respect.
 While there are bad royals, members of their dynasty will be keen to keep them in check, if for no other reason than the continuation of their own fortunes.

 We need someone at the top who can say “No more.”
 Not a strongman, who would not have the moral credibility; nor a politician, who, because he is to be like his constituents, lacks the standing to rule over them.
 A leader above the fray.
 A true fount of honor.
 We have our own heroes, but they don’t quite measure up.

 It is in royalty that we find this capacity.
 A balance is maintained in the monarch’s psyche: trappings surrounding him, he recognizes his own insignificance and strives to find his place, looking out for opportunities to imitate his beloved forebears; these trappings, however, do not weigh him down to the point of breaking him, as even if he is somehow unworthy or feels as if he always will be, he has pleasures with which to distract himself from potential mistakes and an adoring public that could perhaps convince him otherwise.
-(Ritual is extremely important: interestingly, “ill omens” and mistakes in English coronations have been seen as predictors of the monarchs’ success.
-Ceremony “enhance[s] the [king’s] majesty while articulating and reinforcing the status relationships between those around him”.)
+(Ritual is extremely important: interestingly, “ill omens” and mistakes in English coronations have been seen as predictors of the monarchs’ success.)

 Taken as a whole, monarchy has been a very positive thing, and it has given those of us in the West men of whom we can justly be proud.
 Henry III built up architecture.
 Charles II supported music and the theatres.
 The much-maligned George III had an avid interest in literature and was remarkably gracious to scholars.
 As monarchs advanced, they shared gifts and tastes with each other and left us legacies which still inspire us today.
 They were mostly not of artistic genius, and they did not have to be; these were simply men with good will and an openness to truth and beauty — history is not lacking in examples.
 But greatness of the scale we desire can only be had with unparalleled authority, the ability to both impress upon the notables and direct the masses to work for things higher than themselves, even to their momentary material detriment.
 Where there is equality, there is mediocrity.
 Equality limits those on the high end of the range to the modest resources of the mean, effectively burying their brilliance and that of those they would have furthered.